mehulagg/gitlab/doc/ci/cloud_deployment/index.md

   If your stack already exists, this step is skipped, but the `provision` job it belongs to still runs.
 - Your built application is pushed to your S3 bucket then and deployed to your EC2 instance, based on the related JSON object's content.
-The deployment job finishes whenever the deployment to EC2 is done or has failed.
+The deployment job finishes when the deployment to EC2 is done or has failed.

 #### Custom build job for Auto DevOps